Back to Stories & News

 • English cocker spaniels

-If your dog is a mix of these high-risk breeds, data suggests they also are at higher risk of DCM.
-Usually, we think of mixed-breed dogs as having a lower risk of certain breed-associated diseases but that doesn't appear to be the case for DCM.
+If your dog is a mix of these high-risk breeds, data suggests they are also at higher risk of DCM.
+Usually, we think of mixed-breed dogs as having a lower risk of certain breed-associated diseases, but that doesn't appear to be the case for DCM.

-DCM Is a Heart Muscle Disease
+DCM: A Heart Muscle Disease

 Causes of DCM in Dogs

-The early clinical signs (symptoms) of DCM are similar to many other types of heart disease and include:
+The early clinical signs of DCM are similar to many other types of heart disease and include:

 • Shortness of breath

-• Fatigue, tiring easily
+• Fatigue/tiring easily

 • Staggering, wobbling, weakness